Kitano Tenmangu [北野天満宮]

 He was an excellent politician and a poet in Kyoto.

-But he was fallen for the trick by his political enemy, and was falsely charged.
-Then he was relegated to current Fukuoka in Kyushu island in 901.
+He was falsely charged, then he was relegated to current Fukuoka in Kyushu Island in 901.

 After his death, various disasters occured in Kyoto.
-So it was rumored

-that it was the Michizane's curse.
+So it was rumored that these were the Michizane's curse.

-The builgings were rebuilt in 1607.
+Current buildings were rebuilt in 1607.

 The main shrine is be designated as a national treasure, and the gates and corridors are designated as important cultural properties.

 Michizane had literary genius, so he has been worshiped as the god of academic achievements.

-There are many universities and colleges in Kyoto, then a lot of students taking an entrance exam visit here.
+So, a lot of students taking an entrance exam visit here.

-Fair is held on the 25th of every month, and many stalls are opened
+Fair is held on the 25th of every month, and many stalls are opened around this shrine.